orcwg/orcwg/cyber-resilience-sig/README.md

 ## Task Forces

-The Cyber Resilience SIG can form task forces that focuses on a particular topic for a fixed period of time.
+The Cyber Resilience SIG can form task forces that focus on a particular topic for a fixed period of time.

 A task force must must have one or more leads, an area of focus, a set of deliverables, and an end date by which it must present its deliverables and recommendations to the SIG and/or request an extension.